Kapza94/Kapza94/README.md

 - 👋 Hi, I’m Luka
 - 👀 I’m interested in learning to code.
-- 🌱 I’m currently learning CS50 and i am soon moving on to The odin project as well as i have a timeline of 6-8 months to start my junior Dev role.
+- 🌱 I’m currently learning through CS50 and The Odin Project and through other internet sources.
 - 💞️ I’m looking to collaborate on, Nothing much since im still new but i may ask for some help at some point.
 - 📫 How to reach me?
 Well you can message me on twitter as thats probably the only social ill put on here @_Kapza